d-laub/med263_wi22_metagenomics_tutorial/tutorial.md

 # Introduction

 In this tutorial, we will reproduce the results from [Nuzzo et. al (2021)](https://bmcmicrobiol.biomedcentral.com/articles/10.1186/s12866-021-02245-8) using QIIME 2 to analyze longitudinal changes in microbial composition of adult females with uncomplicated urinary tract infections (uUTI) before and after treatment with the oral antibiotic Gepotidacin, which was in phase 2A clinical trials.
 Their study was motivated by an increasing appreciation for the potential negative impacts oral antibiotics have on patients’ microbiomes.
 Therefore, in the course of antibiotic drug development it is desirable to quantify the impact drug candidates have on the microbiome.
-In particular, Gepotidacin has a unique mechanism of action (type IIA topoisomerase inhibitor) compared to other antibiotics so it was an open question as to what species would be affected the drug in vivo.
+In particular, Gepotidacin has a unique mechanism of action (type IIA topoisomerase inhibitor) compared to other antibiotics so it was an open question as to what species would be affected the drug *in vivo*.
 By the end of this tutorial, you will have determined what effect Gepotidacin has on patients’ microbiomes and learned to use several fundamental tools in metagenomic analyses with QIIME 2 along the way!

 ## **Cohort description**

-Female patients with recurrent uUTI were administered Gepotidacin for 5 days.
+22 female patients with recurrent uUTI were administered Gepotidacin for 5 days.
 Samples were collected with pharyngeal swabs, vaginal swabs and stool sampling at first day of dosing (Day 1), at the end of regimen (Day 5) and at a follow-up visit happening 28±3 days after Day 1.

 | Body site | Day 1 |  | Day 5 |  | Follow-up |  | Total Collected | Total Pass QC |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |